zoe-copoulos/assignment-unit-5.3/readme.md

     - `return` the newly created object.

 - [ ] Use and Test the `addToCollection` function:
   - Add 6 albums to the `myCollection` array.
 Aim to have a mix of both same and different artists and published years.
 (Feel free to share your musical interests, or make stuff up.
-Totally fine either way.)
+Totally fine either way).
   - `console.log` each album as added using the function's returned value.
   - After all are added, console.log the `myCollection` array.